Huseyin Kyuchuk

-Hristo Slavov Kyuchukov or Christo Slavov Kütchukov(Христо Славов Кючуков - is a Muslim Rom-Jambazi, born in Bulgaria (born 19 July 1962, Provadia).
+Hristo Slavov Kyuchukov or Christo Slavov Kütchukov (Христо Славов Кючуков (born Hyusein Selimov Kyuchukov; 19 July 1962).
 He was born with the Muslim name Hyusein Selimov Kyuchukov, but in 1980-s his name was changed by the communist government of Bulgaria during the "bulgarization" process towards the Muslims in Bulgaria.
 He is a leading specialist in the field of Romani language and education of Roma children in Europe.

 In December 2024 he took his Muslim name back and now his name is Huseyin Selim Kyuchuk.

 Education

-Kyuchuk holds a Ph.D. in general linguistics (psycholinguistics) from the University of Amsterdam, the Netherlands (1995); Ph.D. in education (1998) and DrSc in theory of education and didactics (2002) from Bulgaria.
-His habilitation is also in the field of education from Bulgaria, and he holds the academic title professor of general linguistics (psycholinguistics) with focus on Romani and Turkish languages from the Matej Bel University in Banska Bystrica, Slovakia.
+Kyuchukov holds a PhD in general linguistics (psycholinguistics) from the University of Amsterdam, the Netherlands (1995), a PhD in education (1998) and a DrSc in the theory of education and didactics (2002), both from Bulgaria.
+His habilitation, also in education, was obtained in Bulgaria.
+He holds the academic title of professor of general linguistics (psycholinguistics), with a focus on the Romani and Turkish languages, from Matej Bel University in Banská Bystrica, Slovakia.

 Research

-His research interests are in the field of bilingualism, education of Roma and Turkish children in Europe, language acquisition, psycholinguistics and sociolinguistics, languages in contact, Roma Holocaust and Antigypsyism in Europe.
-His linguistic research are on Romani, Balkan Turkish, Gagauz and Tatar languages in Bulgaria, on Bulgarian, Slovak, Russian and German languages.
-For his research he received fellowships from Swedish Institute - Stockholm, Amsterdam University, Pro Helvetia Foundation - Switzerland, Soros Foundation - New York, the Bulgarian Fulbright Commission, the Slovak government, the University of Silesia, Katowice, Poland, and "Amaro Drom" Foundation in Berlin.
+His research interests include bilingualism, the education of Romani and Turkish children in Europe, language acquisition, psycholinguistics, sociolinguistics, languages in contact, the Romani Holocaust and antiziganism in Europe.
+His linguistic work covers Romani, Balkan Turkish, Gagauz and Tatar in Bulgaria, as well as Bulgarian, Slovak, Russian and German.

+He has received fellowships from the Swedish Institute in Stockholm, the University of Amsterdam, the Pro Helvetia Foundation in Switzerland, the Soros Foundation in New York, the Bulgarian Fulbright Commission, the Slovak government, the University of Silesia in Katowice, and the Amaro Drom Foundation in Berlin.

 Romani language

-Kyuchuk introduced the Romani language education in Bulgaria to primary and secondary school children at the beginning of the 1990s, and he also introduced new University programs connected to Romani language education at University level: in Bulgaria (University of Veliko Tarnovo, 2003-2010), in Slovakia (Constantine the Philosopher University in Nitra, 2008-2012) and the St. Elizabeth University in Bratislava (2012-2015).
+Kyuchukov introduced Romani-language education for primary and secondary school children in Bulgaria in the early 1990s.
+He also established university programmes in Romani-language education in Bulgaria (University of Veliko Tarnovo, 2003–2010) and Slovakia (Constantine the Philosopher University in Nitra, 2008–2012; St Elizabeth University in Bratislava, 2012–2015).

-In 2006, he received a Fulbright scholarships and worked at the Laboratory of Psycholinguistics, at Smith College, MA, USA together with the American psycholinguist Prof. Dr. Jill de Villiers, developing the first Theory of Mind Tests in Romani language.
-Between 2006 and 2015 together with Jill de Villiers he developed also first Psycholinguistic Tests for Romani language assessment and organised the first international research with Roma children in Romani, in many European countries.
+In 2006 he received a Fulbright scholarship and worked at the Laboratory of Psycholinguistics at Smith College in Massachusetts, United States, together with the psycholinguist Jill de Villiers, developing the first theory of mind tests in Romani.
+Between 2006 and 2015 the two also developed the first psycholinguistic tests for assessing Romani, and organised international research with Romani children in a number of European countries.

-Since 2010 he collaborates with Prof. Dr. William New, Beloit College, WI, USA doing research on Roma children educational issues in Europe.
+Since 2010 he has collaborated with William New of Beloit College in Wisconsin on research into the education of Romani children in Europe.

-In 2020 he was elected as High Commissioner of the Commission of Romani language, culture and education of the International Romani Union (IRU).
+In 2020 he was elected High Commissioner of the Commission on Romani Language, Culture and Education of the International Romani Union.

-Universities and research institutes

-For last 35 years Prof. Kyuchuk worked at different European and American Universities and Research Institutes.
+Publications and organisational work